Multi-Scale McKean-Vlasov SDEs: Moderate Deviation Principle in Different Regimes

 We want to mention that large and moderate deviation principles for McKean-Vlasov SDEs have been extensively investigated in the single-scale case in recent years.
 For example, Herrmann et al. \cite{hp} considered the small noise limit of a self-stabilizing diffusion, and they first proved the LDP in path space with the uniform topology for the McKean-Vlasov SDEs with small Gaussian perturbation.
 Dos Reis et al. \cite{dst} obtained Freidlin-Wentzell's LDP results in both uniform and H\"{o}lder topologies for a more general type of McKean-Vlasov SDEs via assuming that the coefficients satisfy some extra time H\"{o}lder continuity conditions.
 Suo and Yuan \cite{sy} study the CLT and MDP for McKean-Vlasov SDEs under Lipschitz condition.
 In recent work \cite{liuw}, the authors proved the Freidlin-Wentzell's LDP and MDP for a class of McKean-Vlasov SDEs with small L\'{e}vy jumps.

-Nevertheless, to the best of our knowledge, there is no result concerning the MDP of Freidlin-Wentzell type for multi-scale McKean-Vlasov SDEs in the literature.
+Nevertheless, there is no result concerning the MDP of Freidlin-Wentzell type for multi-scale McKean-Vlasov SDEs in the literature.
 Our strategies here are mainly based on the weak convergence approach developed by Budhiraja et al. in~\cite{bd3,BDM,de} and the occupation measure approach developed by Dupuis et al. in~\cite{ds,gss}.
 Compared with the related results for single-scale McKean-Vlasov SDEs (cf.~\cite{hp,dst,liuw,sy}), here we need to deal with the perturbations of fast variables and characterize the limits of the control equations (cf.~(\ref{esZ})) associated with $Z^{\delta}$ at different regimes, which is inherently difficult and quite different from the single-scale case.
 Moreover, it is interesting to see that the rate functions in two regimes are quite different (see Theorems \ref{t3} and \ref{thj1}).